 Sometimes you don’t care about the accuracy of your print.
 In this case, it can be sufficient to use a bigger nozzle.
 For example, you can change a nozzle on your 3D printer from 0.4mm to 0.8mm.
 Or you can choose even 1.0mm print head.

 A lot depends on your current nozzle size.
 The standard print heads are 0.2mm and 0.4mm.
-But going with a bigger size can save your printing time and increase your 3D printing speed.
+But a more significant size can save your printing time and lead to faster 3D printing.

 3. Increase Layer Height

-If you upgrade 3D printer speed by replacing a nozzle for a bigger print head, you will also have to increase your layer height.
+If you upgrade your 3D printer speed by replacing a nozzle with a bigger print head, you will also have to increase your layer height.
 The maximum height you can choose is approximately 75% of your current nozzle diameter.

 4. Decrease Wall Thickness

-If you have a resin 3D printer, you can save resin and increase 3D printing speed by working with appropriate DLP/SLA Eco version of STL files offered by Gambody – Premium 3D printing marketplace.
+If you have a resin 3D printer, you can save resin and speed up 3D prints by working with the appropriate DLP/SLA Eco version of STL files offered by Gambody – Premium 3D printing marketplace.

-The Eco version makes sure your walls are thick enough to make the model sturdy, highly detailed and of the best possible quality.
+The Eco version ensures your walls are thick enough to make the model sturdy, highly detailed and of the best possible quality.
 At the same time, the project is hollowed-out.

 5. Print Two Models at Once

-Another method of increasing 3D printer speed without losing the quality of the prints is to work on two projects at the same time.
+Another method of speed 3D printing without losing the quality of the prints is to work on two projects simultaneously.
 It is only possible if both models or figurines are small and can fit on the same print bed without interfering with each other.

 6. Use No Supports

 When a complex 3D printing model requires many supports, the printing time extends.
-Thus, if you choose to do projects with less amount of supports possible or learn how to 3D print without supports, you can boost the speed and complete the figurines quicker.
+Thus, if you choose to do projects with less support or learn how to 3D print without supports, you can enjoy high-speed 3D printing and complete the figurines more quicker.

-Gambody – Premium 3D printing marketplace offers many impressive models that are specially cut into many assembly parts to minimize the number of supports.
-When you download STL files of such projects, you can be sure that your 3D printing speed will be improved.
+Gambody – Premium 3D printing marketplace offers many impressive models specially cut into many assembly parts to minimize the number of supports.
+When you download STL files of such projects, you can be sure that you will 3D print faster.

 7. Change Infill Pattern

-If you don’t want to play with infill density but still wish to improve 3D printing speed, try to adjust the infill pattern in settings.
+If you don’t want to play with infill density but still wish to improve 3D printing speed without fast 3D printers, try to adjust the infill pattern in settings.
 Different hobbyists work with various patterns, but the most popular “speed saving” version is the “lines” or “rectilinear.”

 The lined infill is very simple.
 Your 3D printer will make fewer movements while creating a figurine with rectilinear infill and can reduce the printing time by up to 20%-25%.
-But the models will not be as strong as with triangular or grid patterns.
+But the models will be less strong than with triangular or grid patterns.

 There are also acceleration settings to adjust.
 They control the speed with which the print head reaches its maximum speed.
 It is excellent when you can find the balance between the jerk and acceleration settings to slightly increase the printing speed without affecting the model or printer.

-For example, if you work with jerk settings at 10 (low value) and choose the speed of 60mm/sec, you will not save much time on printing, but the quality of the print will be ok.
+For example, if you work with 3D printing jerk settings at 10 (low value) and choose the speed of 60mm/sec, you will not save much time on printing, but the print quality will be ok.
 Increasing the speed to 120mm/sec and jerk value to 40 will reduce the printing time by 25%!
-However, you can guess that the quality of the 3D printed project will be badly decreased as well.
+However, you can guess that the quality of the 3D printed project will also severely decrease.

-If you are not happy with your current machine, you can always look for another 3D printer with faster speed.
+If you are unhappy with your current machine, you can always look for another 3D printer to 3D print faster.
 However, such a device can be costly.
 Most printers designed for home use are not as quick as industrial 3D printers.

-For example, the cheapest FDM printers can cost as low as $300 or even $200, and they usually print at 60mm/sec.
-They will never deliver the speed of the industrial machine such as The Massivit 1800, which can reach the speed 1,000mm/sec.
+For example, the cheapest FDM printers can cost as low as $300 or even $200 and usually print at 60mm/sec.
+They will never deliver the speed of the industrial machine such as The Massivit 1800, which can reach the speed of 1,000mm/sec.

-Sometimes, it can be a great idea to purchase an additional 3D printer or even two affordable machines.
-You can always increase the 3D printing speed by printing different parts of the same project at once on two or three different printers.
+Sometimes, purchasing an additional 3D printer or even two affordable machines can be a great idea.
+You can always increase the 3D printing speed by simultaneously printing different parts of the same project on two or three different printers.
 It is not the cheapest solution, but it could work, and it will not affect the final quality.

 10. Choose Things to 3D Print Quickly

-Another popular method for increasing 3D printing speed is choosing quick 3D print ideas.
-It is perfect for beginners who wish to learn on the go and improve their skills by proceeding from simple models to more complex figurines.
+Another popular method for faster 3D printing is choosing quick 3D print ideas.
+It is perfect for beginners who wish to learn on the go and improve their skills by proceeding from simple models to more elaborate figurines.

-Being Premium 3D printing marketplace, Gambody offers many beautiful things to 3D print quickly that can save your printing time.
-Even the simplest figurines and models are so incredibly detailed that you can make a real masterpiece.
+Being a Premium 3D printing marketplace, Gambody offers many beautiful things to 3D print quickly that can save your printing time.
+Even the simplest figurines and models are so incredibly detailed that you can make an absolute masterpiece.

 - Cute Baby Yoda 3D printing figurine or its Cinco de Mayo version.